This text accompanies

 Although the text came from consultations among the four, no one was prepared to own it.
 Reports said the EU was the only one of the four to have accepted it internally.
 In the US, a bipartisan group of senators complained that Congress had not been consulted.

-The text was then negotiated among a group of key delegations, including coordinators of groups of members active in the talks, right up to the eve of the Ministerial Conference.
+The text was then negotiated among a group of key delegations, including coordinators of groups of members active in the talks.
 Various further changes were discussed and proposed.
-(See also this Twitter thread.)
+(See this Twitter thread.)

 > See earlier analysis: 8 reasons why countries disagree over a WTO intellectual property waiver

-Below is the official version for the Ministerial Conference.
-It is in html, with hyperlinks and notes on the latest changes added.
+Below is the official version circulated to WTO members in May 2022.
+It is in html, with hyperlinks added.
 It’s also available in pdf format.

 1. Notwithstanding the provision of patent rights under its domestic legislation, an eligible Member1 may limit the rights provided for under Article 28.1 of the TRIPS Agreement (hereinafter “the Agreement”) by authorizing the use of patented subject matter2 required for the production and supply of COVID-19 vaccines without the consent of the right holder to the extent necessary to address the COVID-19 pandemic, in accordance with the provisions of Article 31 of the Agreement, as clarified and waived in paragraphs 2 to 6 below.